Excerpt from the government of Ontario’s ‘Newsroom’

-Drewlo Construction was found guilty of a violation of the Ontario ‘Construction’ regulation 213/91, section 35(1) which states,
+Drewlo Construction was found guilty of a contravention of the Ontario ‘Construction’ regulation 213/91, section 35(1) which states,

 “Waste material and debris shall be removed to a disposal area and reusable material shall be removed to a storage area as often as is necessary to prevent a hazardous condition arising and, in any event, at least once daily.”

-Drewlo Construction was also found guilty of a violation of the Ontario Occupational Health and Safety Act, (OHSA) section 23(1) which states,
+Drewlo Construction was also found guilty of a contravention of the Ontario Occupational Health and Safety Act, (OHSA) section 23(1) which states,

 “A constructor shall ensure, on a project undertaken by the constructor that,